 As I edited the photos from our Hawaii vacation I realized that I am living that dream–or at least starting to.
-At this point, I can write to almost any retailer and have them provide me free garments to wear and feature on the blog.
+I’ve been collaborating more and more frequently with brands.
 My photography skills have grown to the point where this space has gone from being a pet project to a full-on commercial venture.
 I have Kate Spade bags, designer shoes, and endless items of clothing that were given to me free of charge.
 I achieved what I set out to do.

 But on that Sunday about a month ago, sorting through the latest Loft sale purchases I’d made I realized that I didn’t feel satisfied.
 Happy?
 Sure, in a kind of instant gratification way.
 But not satisfied.
 I thought about what the future might hold for me.
 Julia Engel of Gal Meets Glam has so many seriously expensive designer handbags that most of them sit on the shelf indefinitely.
 It’s almost sad to think of all the nice things she has that she never even uses simply due to the ever present need to acquire more stuff.
 When does it end?